Hambletonian 10: Origin and early years

 Hambletonian 10 was bred by Jonas Seely, Jr., on his farm at Sugar Loaf in Orange County, New York.
 He was sired by Abdallah, a grandson of the hugely influential Thoroughbred sire, Messenger.
 Abdallah was ugly in body and temperament, so much so that he was sold to a fish peddler for $5.
 Hambletonian's dam was known as the Charles Kent mare or the "Kent Mare", sired by Bellfounder (GB), an imported Norfolk Trotter.
-Hambletonian was inbred to Messenger (GB) (1780) in the third and fourth generations (3x4x4x4).
+Hambletonian was inbred to Messenger (GB) (1780) in the third, fourth, and fifth generations.

-Seeley's hired hand, William Rysdyk, cared for the mare and foal.
+Seely's hired hand, William Rysdyk, cared for the mare and foal.
 Rysdyk became so attached to the pair and was so convinced that the foal would someday be great that he asked to purchase them.
-Seeley finally agreed, and for $125, William Rysdyk took his prize possessions home.
+Seely finally agreed, and for $125, William Rysdyk took his prize possessions home.

 Hambletonian had an unusual build, being low at the withers (15.1 hands), but high at the croup (15.3 hands).
 This length of hind leg provided a great deal of thrust with each stride, and he passed both characteristics on to all his get.